 Do you provide after hours emergency care?

-Some situations that require immediate attention:
+Some situations that require immediate veterinary attention

 - Symptoms of tick paralysis – vomiting, gagging, retching, unable to walk properly, difficulty breathing